mwmlln/shinju_select/static/documentation/TESTING.md

     Tasks

     * a.
 On successful checkout, users should be directed to "thank you for your order" page &#9745;
     * b.
-In user's profile, order history with order status should be displayed - Oder status not implemented
+In user's profile, order history with order status should be displayed - Order status not implemented

 ### #23 Email confirmation after checking out